finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

         as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the history of the transaction.
 Defaults              to return the latest version if not specified. (optional)

         try:
-            # [EARLY ACCESS] GetTransactionHistory: Get the history of a transaction
+            # GetTransactionHistory: Get the history of a transaction
             api_response = await api_instance.get_transaction_history(scope, code, transaction_id, as_at=as_at)
             pprint(api_response)
         except ApiException as e: